brainlife/brainlife.github.io/_pages/team.md

             <span class="title">Data and Application Engineer</span><br>
         </td>
         <td width="60%">
         Giulia is a Data and Application Engineer.
 She holds a Ph.D. from the University of Trento.
 Her work focuses on the application of Machine Learning methods to Neuroscience data.
-She is devoted to Open Science and contributes to brainlife.io by developing Apps for MRI data analysis and machine learning.
-Giulia enjoys mountain hiking, traveling, and cooking.
+She is devoted to Open Science and contributes to brainlife.io by developing Apps for neuroimaging data analysis and machine learning.
+Giulia enjoys the mountains, hiking, traveling, and cooking.
         </td>
     </tr>
     <tr>